How Well You Move in Life depends on Your Body and Mind Awareness.

 You operate through your Intellect.
 Whether you use this faculty passively or with complete Awareness is the differentiating factor in the quality of your life.

-When you are consciously present and aware of the present moment, you would be able to effectively use the Intellect to control your senses and your Mindset.
+When you are conscious and aware of the present moment, you can effectively use the Intellect to control your senses and Mindset.
 And not be affected by your social identities.
 Otherwise, the unconscious Mind takes control and works in an auto-reflective mode from past experiences.

 Intellect is your Mind’s capacity, and intelligence is your Mind’s capability.
 Intellect is the faculty or ability of thinking, reasoning, and understanding.
 Intelligence uses’ input knowledge to create, infer, and rationalize thoughts and actions.
 Capacity does not mean capability, but the exciting thing about the brain is that you can develop both.